UML 2 Note Style Guidelines

 2. Set a Convention for Placement of Diagram Descriptions.

-3. Left-Justify Text in NotesIt is common practice to left-justify text in UML notes, as you see in Figure 1 and Figure 2.
+3. Left-Justify Text in Notes .
+It is common practice to left-justify text in UML notes, as you see in Figure 1 and Figure 2.

 4. Prefer Notes Over OCL to Indicate Constraints.
-Figure 2 includes a very simple example of OCL, {ordered, FIFO}, code that programmers may understand but few project stakeholder are likely to.
+Figure 2 includes a very simple example of OCL, {ordered, FIFO}, code that programmers may understand but few stakeholder are likely to.

 5. Follow Common Coding Conventions for OCL and ASL.
 The book The Elements of Java Style describes Java coding guidance which you can modify for OCL and ASL.

-Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
-They are based on sound, proven software engineering principles that lead to diagrams that are easier to understand and work with.
+Modeling style: Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
+They are sound, proven strategies that lead to diagrams that are easier to understand and work with.
 These conventions exist as a collection of simple, concise guidelines that if applied consistently, represent an important first step in increasing your productivity as a modeler.
-This book is oriented towards intermediate to advanced UML modelers, although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
-The book is a brief 188 pages long and is conveniently pocket-sized so it's easy to carry around.
+This book is oriented towards intermediate to advanced UML modelers.
+Although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
+The book is 188 pages long and is conveniently pocket-sized so it’s easy to carry around.